 I absolutely love these cupcakes!
 They are scary, yet enticing for a Halloween night.
 My daughter loved them, but then again, she loves her sweets!
 I suggest putting aside a good amount of your day to make these.
 I usually try to make things in advance but the broken sugar glass tends to get sticky over time.
 I mean, you could make that immediately in the morning, but make sure to put aside enough time to assemble and decorate the cupcakes.
 There are a lot of steps:

 Make the red velvet cupcakes and cream cheese frosting.
 Remember, the cupcakes need to cool completely before piping the frosting on top!
 Pipe on the frosting and stick in the glass shards (I use a mixture of large pieces and some of the small flecks.)

 Lastly, top with the fake blood!

 And there you have it!
-I have made royal icing cookies for Halloween, but I must say, my favourite projects are definitely cakes and cupcakes.
+I have made royal icing cookies for Halloween, but I must say, my favorite projects are definitely cakes and cupcakes.
 I would like to try my hand at cake pops at some point, but for now, I have enough on my plate.

 Be sure to warn people about the “glass.”
 I am thinking more about the little ones, but the glass becomes quite hard.
 I am sure no one is going to use the pieces to stab someone with but I remember some pieces being kind of sharp (you could always avoid this my breaking off any sharp points.)